danielfett/draft-dpop/mainmatter.md

 ## DPoP Proof Replay {#Token_Replay}

-If an adversary is able to get hold of a DPoP proof JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
+If an adversary is able to get hold of a DPoP proof JWT, the adversary could replay that token at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
 To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a brief period.
-Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value, as proposed in [@!RFC7253].
+Furthermore, the `jti` claim in each JWT MUST contain a globally unique value (e.g., 128 bits of pseudorandom data base64url encoded).
-Resource servers SHOULD store values at least for the time window in which the respective JWT is accepted and decline HTTP requests by clients if a `jti` value has been seen before.
+Servers SHOULD store the `jti` value for the time window in which the respective JWT would be accepted and decline HTTP requests for which the `jti` value has been seen before.

-Note: To acommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the near future (e.g., up to one second in the future).
+Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the near future (e.g., up to one second in the future).